BlinkTagInc/gtfs-to-html/www/docs/configuration.md

 ## showArrivalOnDifference

-{Float} Whether to show an arrival column/row in the timetable.
+{Number} Whether to show an arrival column/row in the timetable.
 It means that if on at least one stop the difference (stay on that stop) is **equal or greater** than specified here, the arrival time will be shown.
 Use `0` to show on each stop or `null` to skip showing an additional column for arrival. **Optional.** No default value.

 ```json
 "showArrivalOnDifference": 0.2